oflannabhra/oflannabhra.github.io/_posts/2014-09-17-trello-hash.md

 ---
-layout: post
+layout: theme:post
+title: Trello Hash
 category : code
-tagline: "solving Trello's developer challenge" tags : [php, code, trello, hash]
+tagline: "solving Trello's developer challenge"
 ---

 Our team was looking into project / client management solutions the other day and I came across [Trello](http://www.trello.com).
 While looking around their site, I stumbled upon their [developer](https://trello.com/jobs/developer) job listing, which included a challenge to solve as part of the application process.
 It looked pretty fun, so I tackled it when I got home.